Time series modelling#

 There exist many statistical models of time series.
 For example, autoregressive integrated moving average (ARIMA), exponential smoothing methods, and state space models.
 These models allow to forecast future values based on past observations.

-ARIMA is an abbreviation for autoregressive integrated moving average and these models are what the tin says: they include autoregressive, differencing, and moving average components.
+ARIMA is an abbreviation for autoregressive integrated moving average and these models are what it says on the tin : they include autoregressive, differencing, and moving average components.

-A common way to work with time series data, is to decompose it into the trend and seasonality components, and then model the residual random effect with ARIMA.
-We can view the trend and seasonality parts as the fixed effect of the model, and the residual effect as the random effect:
+A common way to work with time series data, is to decompose it into the trend \(t_t\) and seasonality \(s_t\) components, and then model the residual random effect with ARIMA.
+We can view the trend and seasonality parts as the fixed effect of the model, and the residual effect as the random effect.
+For example

 Here \(r\) is the seasonality period.